dikastillcoding/data-structures/README.md

 # Data Structures

-Just a ugly code of Data Structures implementation, written in C++
+just a ugly code of data structures implementation, written in C++